-- 9.080(1): Replacing the word "handicapped" with "accessible". - 9.080(12): Adding requirement for the location of bumper guards where applicable. - 9.080(14): Adding the word "vanpool" after the word "carpool" for consistency with existing language in the code. - 9.080(15): Adding language requiring the number and location of electric vehicle charging capacity to the parking plan. - 9.080(16-18): Adding language to include option for solar panels and public buildings when large parking areas are constructed.
-Also removing 10,890 square foot threshold and referencing more detailed information in ADC 9.130(2)(c) and adding 20 years old to clarify the age at which the canopy should be calculated. - 9.100(3): When the previous amendments were adopted in July, some sections changed from "required" parking to "provided" parking were missed.
-Correcting the missed sections.
+- (1): Replacing the word "handicapped" with "accessible". - (12): Adding requirement for the location of bumper guards where applicable. - (14): Adding the word "vanpool" for consistency with existing code language. - (15): Requesting the number and location of parking spaces being provided with electric vehicle charging capacity and/or charging stations. - (16)-(17): Requesting solar panel and OAR compliance specifications for public buildings, when applicable per ADC 9.130 (2). - (18): Referencing more detailed tree canopy requirements in ADC 9.130(2)(c) and adding 20 years old to clarify the age at which the canopy should be calculated.